 - It’s affordable (read: free)

 - It’s flexible

 - It’s easy to use and customize

 A great tool for building a CRM system on your own is Google Docs.
-If you have a Gmail account, you already have access to an easy way to build your own CRM software.
+If you have a Gmail account, you already have access to an easy way for your own CRM software development.
 Already widely used as a management tool, it’s fairly easy to extend the power of these applications to help with customer management.
 Here’s a quick step-by-step overview of how to do it.

 Decide Who Gets Access, and What Information to Include

 Google Docs allows all users to collaborate across any document thanks to their sharing and editing features.
 So, if one person changes a contact’s information, it automatically syncs across the system.
 This allows all document collaborators to see the change immediately.
 Beyond that, you can monitor user privileges to ensure that all users have access to the right information.

 Once you decide who will be able to access and update data in your CRM system, you’ll need to create a Google Spreadsheet.
 After that, it’s time to determine what information you want to track about sales prospects in your spreadsheet.
 A few pieces of information that are a good idea to track include:

 - Demographics – Company name, contact name, email, phone number, etc.

 - Prospect source – How the prospect found out about your company